stefanoborini/book-modelviewcontroller/02_mvc_variations/variations_on_the_model/42_caching_model.md

 Models may want to cache information when acting as a proxy for data sources that are slow, unreliable, or have an access quota or cost.
-Typical examples are network services, databases, disk access, or when long-running computations are needed to generate the information.
+Typical examples are network services, databases, disk access, or when the information is obtained from long-running computations.

 Using a cache generally delivers the following advantages